 This is a loose schedule, but you get the idea.
 You have to do something every day for your blog to succeed.

-How to Start a Blog – A Simple Way to Make Money With Your Blog
+A Simple Way to Make Money With Your Blog

-When you learn how to start a blog you will definitely hear all about how bloggers can make insane money with their blog.
+In the beginning, you will definitely hear all about how bloggers can make insane money with their blog.
 What you don’t hear that is the majority of these bloggers are doing this on their second, third or fourth failed blog attempt.

 These bloggers also have more than one blog and are trying multiple ways to diversify their income stream.